LoyolaChicagoBooks/lucoodevcourse/source/software.rst

     - Download the Git dmg file, right-click/CTRL-click on it, and click Open twice, then double click on the pkg file and follow the installation prompts
     - Also install xcode: open an OS X Terminal window, enter xcode-select --install, and follow any prompts
     - If you have Android Studio open, close and reopen it; it should now find Git OK - if not, Git lives in /usr/bin/git

+- An Android-capable IDE

   - `Android Studio <https://developer.android.com/studio>`_ (follow the detailed instructions to install Android Studio and various SDKs)
+  - `IntelliJ IDEA Community Edition <https://www.jetbrains.com/idea/>`_ with the Android plugin installed
+  - `Visual Studio Code <https://code.visualstudio.com>`_ with a `suitable Android extension <https://www.linkedin.com/pulse/building-android-apps-using-microsofts-vs-code-instead-saamer-mansoor/>`_

 Optional But Useful Software